mhsharifi96/django-course/documents/django_session7.md

 # Django - session 7

-## Django Users and Authentication
+## Django Authentication & django Manager
-In this session, we talk about Forms in HTTP and HTML, and how work with them.
+In this session, we talk about Djnago Users and Authentication, Manager, and how work with them.

 `*` title, means this subject is required and you must read it.